 La Coopérative d’intégration francophone de l’Île-du-Prince-Édouard Limitée.
 Visit their website

 This is the French-speaking capital of Canada.
 This north-eastern province welcomes an average of 50,000 immigrants per year.
 It is the biggest province in the country by landmass and has over a million water bodies, including the 1200 km long St. Lawrence River.

 Quebec is also arguably the most economically pliable province in Canada.
 The province is solely responsible for handling its immigration affairs.
 Visit their immigration website for more info.

-The province has job opportunities spread across different industries, an abundance of natural resources, remarkable quality of life and a really affordable cost of living.
-There’s no shortage of friendly neighbours and tight community support systems here.
+The province has job opportunities spread across different industries, an abundance of natural resources, the remarkable quality of life and a really affordable cost of living.
+There are no shortage of friendly neighbours and tight community support systems here.